A Perfectly Truthful Calibration Measure: Introduction

 Measuring and optimizing for calibration \textbf{non-truthfully} only makes the predictions \textbf{less trustworthy}, going in the very opposite direction of the goal of calibration.
-Let $\vpred = (p_1,\ldots,p_T)\in [0,1]^T$ be the ground-truth probabilities.
-We say a calibration measure $\CAL$ is truthful if outputting $\vpred$ minimizes the expected empirical calibration error, i.e., the minimizer to $ \E_{\vstate\sim\vpred}[\CAL(\vreport,\vstate)]$ is $\vreport = \vpred$, for every $\vpred\in [0,1]^T$.
-From a machine learning perspective, a truthful measure helps identify the Bayesian optimal predictor \citep{gneiting2007strictly} because it correctly ranks ground-truth predictions with the lowest expected error.
+Recall the definition of truthfulness: a calibration measure $\CAL$ is truthful if for every ground-truth probabilities $\vpred\in [0,1]^T$, the expected empirical calibration error $ \E_{\vstate\sim\vpred}[\CAL(\vreport,\vstate)]$ of predictions $\vreport\in [0,1]^T$ on a random sample $\vstate\sim \vpred$ is minimized when $\vreport = \vpred$.
+From a machine learning perspective, a truthful measure helps identify the Bayes optimal predictor \citep{gneiting2011making} because it correctly ranks ground-truth predictions with the lowest expected error.
 From a game-theoretic perspective, a truthful measure incentivizes an optimizing predictor to output their true beliefs, where we view $\vpred$ as the predictor's subjective belief about the probabilities, which might differ from the true probabilities.
 For the tumor risk prediction task, if assessed by a non-truthful calibration measure, a doctor is incentivized to report a prediction different from their true probabilistic assessment of the tumor risk, to make the predictions look more calibrated.
-In this case, an incentivized misreport can hardly be trusted.
+Such an incentivized misreport can hardly be trusted.

-In the sequential prediction setting, where the states $y_1,\ldots,y_T$ are revealed sequentially after each prediction $r_t$ is made, \citet{haghtalab2024truthfulness} and \citet{qiao2025truthfulness} design \emph{approximately} truthful calibration errors, where predicting the true probabilities \emph{approximately} minimizes the expected error.
-The simpler batch setting, where all predictions are made before the states are revealed, is left unexplored.
-We observe that, in the batch setting, some existing measures, such as the smooth calibration error \citep{smooth, utc} and the calibration measures proposed by \citet{haghtalab2024truthfulness} and \citet{qiao2025truthfulness}, are approximately truthful.
+We focus on the perfect truthfulness in the batch setting.
+Previous work \citep{haghtalab2024truthfulness, qiao2025truthfulness} design approximately truthful calibration measures in the sequential prediction setting, where the states $y_1,\ldots,y_T$ are revealed sequentially after each prediction $r_t$ is made.
+We observe that, in the simpler batch setting, some existing measures are approximately truthful, such as the smooth calibration error \citep{smooth, utc} and the calibration measures proposed by \citet{haghtalab2024truthfulness} and \citet{qiao2025truthfulness}.
 Yet, no known calibration measure is perfectly truthful.

-Our goal is to design perfectly truthful calibration measures in the batch setting.
-Such measures correctly rank the truthful predictor with the lowest expected error and incentivize a predictor to output their true beliefs about the state distributions.